wonderbird/rename-project/README.md

 RenameProject gives you the power to create template projects in Java, from which you can easily create new Java Projects.

+## Attention

+For building the MacOS disk image you need to use the Java 8 compiler.

 ## Key Functions

 * RenameProject facilitates changing the project name for a Java Code base.